mkrzak/Benchmarking_Clustering_Methods_scRNAseq/README.md

 ## Running the code
 Below we report steps necessary to reproduce the results of our study.
 Note that running all the pipeline may take a considerable amount of time.

-- Download this repository
+- Download and unzip this repository
+- Change main.path="/PathtoDownloadedRepository/Benchmarking_Clustering_Methods_scRNAseq-master" inside Benchmarking_Clustering_Methods_scRNAseq.R
-- Unzip and run the main script Benchmarking_Clustering_Methods_scRNAseq.R
+- Run Benchmarking_Clustering_Methods_scRNAseq.R script

 <br/>